-And it’s totally natural if you feel overwhelmed as you consider the new school year.
-But today I want to talk you through an exercise that will help you face and process your fear.
+And it’s natural if you feel overwhelmed as you consider the new school year, so I'm going to talk you through an exercise that will help you face and process your fear.

-I’m going to frame this exercise as a series of prompts for journaling, but it can also serve as a jumping off point for reflection or a conversation with a friend, parent, or mentor.
+I’m framing this exercise as a series of prompts for journaling, but it can also serve as a jumping off point for reflection or a conversation with a friend, parent, or mentor.

 Before we begin:

 My goal in sharing this exercise is not to eliminate your anxiety.
 Everyone experiences anxiety at various points, to varying degrees.
 Rather, my goal is to help you ease your anxiety—both through having done the exercise and having created strategies that you can put into practice in the future.

 This activity is worth doing by virtue of its ability to help you feel (even a little bit) better.

 The problems or fears won’t go away all at once, and that’s okay.

 1. What Are You Afraid of?